lukastk/flatlandia/Specs.md

 that decides whether it should register itself onto the update cycle of the simulation.

 Potentially, we could also have entities that only updated when interacted with.

+The frequency of updating that an Entity requires is displayed in public by the Entity by its value of its EntityUpdateProtocol.
+The world should learn of any changes in the update protocol of an Entity through calling of event functions.

 ---